 He started by handing off the golden statuette to the man with savant syndrome who inspired Hoffman’s character in Rain Man.
 “He held it like a baby all day,” Morrow says.
 “The next day, I made a snap decision for him to just have it.”
 The man, Kim Peek, took the Oscar around the world with him, touring for two decades to speak publicly and normalize those with the disorder or on the autism spectrum.
 “This Oscar became a traveling ambassador of good will, and not just for autism and savant syndrome, but for people with any difference,” Morrow says.

 This year, the number of people who have touched the statue is set to reach 1 million.
 It doesn’t look so good anymore—bent, dented, divested of gold.
-The Academy of Motion Picture Arts and Sciences has offered twice to replace or refurbish it.
 But Morrow sees beauty in all the wear.
 “They’ve repurposed it,” he says.
 Making rounds in China, it’s called the “little golden boy.”
 “As soon as they hold it, their demeanor goes like this”—Morrow smiles big, acceptance speech-style.
 (The Academy hopes to exhibit the Oscar, Rask says, to coincide with the movie’s 30th anniversary this year.)

 Rask calls Morrow a “humanitarian,” though Morrow prefers the term “social worker.”
 Either way, he started this work not as a filmmaker but as a post-St. Olaf College drifter and aspiring rock musician in the Twin Cities.

 That was when he met Bill Sackter.
-The inspiration for Bill, Sackter worked at the Minnikahda country club in Minneapolis, as did Morrow’s wife.
+The inspiration for Bill, Sackter worked at the Minnikahda country club in Minneapolis, as did Morrow’s wife, he says.
 The man’s gregarious, unflappable personality charmed Morrow so much, he eventually invited him—middle-aged, with the mental capacity of a 5-year-old—to live with him.